 Income Tax Status: The Organization has received recognition from the Internal Revenue Services that it qualifies as a non-profit Corporation under Section 501(c)(3) of the Internal Revenue Code.
 The Organization files required annual tax returns with the Internal Revenue Service and the New Mexico Attorney General.
 The Organization may be subject from time to time to taxation on unrelated business income, but, in the opinion of management, such tax, if any, is immaterial.
+The years open to IRS examination are December 31, 2013, 2012 and 2011.

-Reclassifications: Certain amounts in the prior year financial statements may have been reclassified for comparative purposes to conform with the presentation in the current year financial statements.
+Reclassifications: Certain amounts in the prior year financial statements have been reclassified for comparative purposes to conform with the presentation in the current year financial statements.